LucidWebDesigns/LWD-site/src/content/blog/5-essential-features-every-small-business-website-should-have.md

 image: https://images.unsplash.com/photo-1573497491208-6b1acb260507?q=80&w=2070&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 imageAlt: two sitting women talking
 ---
-# Essential Features for a Successful Small Business Website

 ## 1. Mobile Responsiveness

 In an era where more than half of web traffic comes from mobile devices, having a mobile-responsive website is non-negotiable.
 Your site should automatically adjust to fit different screen sizes and provide an optimal viewing experience on smartphones and tablets.
 Mobile responsiveness not only improves user experience but also enhances your SEO, as Google prioritizes mobile-friendly sites in search rankings.